bndnio/concurrency-mini-problems/README.md

 The first is written with async and Promise await, while the second is in a completely sequential nature.
-The reason for exploring this, is because Node runs on an event loop and we're not handling any I/O, there's not actually any asynchronous actions occuring.
+The reason for exploring this, is because Node runs on an event loop and we're not handling any I/O, there's not actually any asynchronous actions occurring.
 And asynchronous function is queued up, and then they execute one at a time.

 First checking the time it takes for the Node scripts to process 1000000